 Big industries rarely exist within one territory.
 Large scale services and manufacturing companies depend upon global supply chains for commodities.
 These will fall apart as transnational links erode.Explore

 Global supply chains are built on inequality

-Global supply chains are international because companies choose to host each constituent part where it is geographically cheapest.
-This practice deepens the inequality, upon which capitalism depends.Explore
+Supply chains are global because companies choose to host each constituent part where it is cheapest.
+This practice deepens the inequality upon which capitalism depends.Explore

 Yes, without spending, capitalism will collapse